 Platform-Specific Considerations

-Different operating systems handle this differently.
-Apple’s approach with macOS and iOS, for instance, is particularly strict, requiring all applications to be signed and notarized before they can run without security warnings.
-Windows, on the other hand, has its own Authenticode system, which has evolved to include features like dual signing for both SHA-1 and SHA-256 algorithms.
+Various operating systems handle this differently.
+Apple, for example, takes a particularly stringent approach with macOS and iOS, requiring all applications to be signed and notarized before running without security warnings.
+Windows, on the other hand, has its own Authenticode system, which has expanded to incorporate capabilities like as dual signature for both the SHA-1 and SHA-256 protocols.

-Mobile platforms have their own requirements, too.
-Android apps must be signed before they can be published on the Google Play Store, while iOS apps require certificates from Apple’s developer program.
+Mobile platforms also have their own requirements.
+Android apps must be signed before being published on the Google Play Store, whereas iOS apps require certifications from Apple’s developer program.

 Addressing Common Code Signing Challenges